Privacy Breach Guidelines for Health Trustees

-Disclosure: A privacy breach could occur when an unauthorized disclosure of personal health information transpires (e.g. when personal health information is missing, or when a trustee shares personal health information with another organization without authority, etc.).
+Disclosure: A privacy breach occurs when an unauthorized disclosure of personal health information transpires (e.g., when personal health information is missing, or when a trustee shares personal health information with another organization without authority, etc.).
 Note: if personal health information in the custody or control of a trustee is missing, even if there is no evidence that someone has viewed the personal health information, it qualifies as a disclosure.
 The rules for disclosure are found in sections 23, 27, 28, 29 and 30 of HIPA.

 Accuracy: Trustees have a duty to ensure personal health information is as accurate and complete as possible.
 A privacy breach may occur when personal health information is inaccurate (see section 19 of HIPA).

 Other sub-issues: Other issues that might arise during a privacy breach investigation could include need-to-know, data minimization, and consent.
 However, they would likely be tied to one of the other major issues.

 Section 16 of HIPA requires that a trustee have administrative, technical, and physical safeguards to protect personal health information.

 Administrative safeguards are controls that focus on internal organization, policies, procedures, and maintenance of security measures that protect personal health information.
 Examples include written policies and procedures, annual training for employees, confidentiality agreements, agreements with information management service providers (IMSPs), auditing programs, records retention and destruction schedules, and access restrictions.

 Technical safeguards are the technology and the policy and procedures for its use that protect personal health information and control access to it.
 Examples include separate user identifications, passwords, firewalls, identification and authentication controls, virus scanners, and audit capabilities in digital systems.